Below are links for parent/carer resources:

 At Telford Junior School, Protective Behaviours is our framework for personal safety.

 Lori Herbert (PSHE Subject Coordinator) is as a qualified Protective Behaviours Specialist Practitioner.
 In our latest OFSTED report (2019) it was recognised that, "nurture provision in school is effective and pupils are supported to develop their social and emotional skills.
 Pupils are taught how to keep themselves safe both in and out of school.
 They learn to take risks in a safe environment, and staff use every opportunity to discuss safety with them.
 Pupils talk confidently about their safe network and safe spaces."

 Protective Behaviours is a framework for personal safety consisting of 2 Themes and 7 Strategies.
 This is a dynamic, confidence building, empowering approach that links safety with having adventures and taking risks.

 At Telford Junior School we teach Protective Behaviours (PBs) to all children.
-PBs is not only incorporated into PSHE (Personal, Social and Health Education) lessons through the ‘Taking Care’ scheme of work but it forms part of our whole school culture.
+PBs is not only incorporated into PSHE (Personal, Social and Health Education) lessons through the ‘Taking Care’ scheme of work but it forms part of our every day whole school culture.

 Protective Behaviours is based on two key themes:

 Theme 1: ‘We all have the right to feel safe all the time’.

 We explore this theme in detail, carefully looking at the connection between rights and responsibilities.
 We discover for ourselves the difference between feeling safe, fun to feel scared, risking on purpose and feeling unsafe.
 These differences are manifested by what we call our ‘Early Warning Signs (EWS), specific bodily responses which tell us when we do not feel safe.

 Theme 2: ‘We can talk with someone about anything even if it’s awful or small’.